prebid/prebid-server-java/docs/application-settings.md

 - `analytics-sampling-factor` - Analytics sampling factor value.
 - `truncate-target-attr` - Maximum targeting attributes size.
 Values between 1 and 255.
 - `default-integration` - Default integration to assume.
+- `analytics-config.auction-events.<channel>` - defines which channels are supported by analytics for this account

 ```
 Purpose   | Purpose goal                    | Purpose meaning for PBS (n\a - not affected)